naifmeh/squeezeKafka/readme.md

 The second argument should either be start, delete or shutdown.
 The kafka broker should be launched with the provided configuration file.

+The kafkaLimit script is to belaunched on critically limited systems to automatically remove the logs taking too much space.

 # Problems encountered :

 Problem at jar generation : main class not declared